Tap the text to show or hide reading controls.

 ‘Hey, why are you like this all of a sudden.
 Be quiet.
 Quiet.’

 Gyu-yeon silently mouthed a warning and broke into a cold sweat.
-He should be lowering his eyes at this point, but Naru was wiggling his bottom as if he might pounce any moment.
+He should be lowering his eyes at this point, but Naru was wiggling his bottom as if he might pounce at any moment.

 “I’d like you to start working from next Monday if that’s okay.
 Is that fine?”